 When you define a type system, its type hierarchy must be a lattice: every set of types has a unique least upper bound and a unique greatest lower bound.
 This implies that there must be a top type that is a supertype of all other types, and there must be a bottom type that is a subtype of all other types.
 Furthermore, the top type and bottom type should be defined specifically for the type system.
-Don't reuse an existing qualifier from the Checker Framework such as all indicated in the checker framework such as a subtype of all other types.
+Don't reuse an existing qualifier from the Checker Framework such as @Unqualified.